Overview

 Imputed Income for Domestic Partner Coverage

 This means their coverage is a taxable benefit.
 The value of the benefit will be added to your paycheck in order for taxes to be deducted.
-You will see the value added, taxed, and removed on your paycheck.
+You'll see the value added, taxed, and removed on your paycheck.
 Your imputed income will be included on your W-2.
-In addition, if you are required to pay a premium for the coverage, you will pay the premium for your domestic partner’s coverage on an after-tax basis.
-You can view more information about the 2023 imputed income value of benefit coverages here.
+In addition, if you're required to pay a premium for the coverage, you'll pay the premium for your domestic partner’s coverage on an after-tax basis.
+You can view more information about the imputed income value of benefit coverages here.